Join us this October for a fabulous Book Club Tour of Umbria

 7 Day/Night Package includes:

 Book Club Tour packages include pickup and drop off at Rome’s Fiumicino airport, 7 night accommodations, books, all tours, most meals, a wine tasting, all local transportation.
-These customized packages are $2600 per person – minimum 4 people.
+These customized packages are $2750 per person single occupancy, $2500per person double occupancy – minimum 4 people.
 (Airfare is not included.)

 The three books, included in the cost of the package, will be sent to you as soon as your deposit is received.